 Business coaches were once considered a luxury reserved for corporate executives whose organizations shelled out tens of thousands of dollars per hour to train their leaders to excellence.

-But increasingly coaches focused on small businesses have become mainstream.
-The business coaching industry today is a $9 billion sector made up of more than 37,000 firms in the United States, according to research institution IBISWorld.
+But increasingly, coaches focused on small businesses have become mainstream.
+Today, the business coaching industry is a $11 billion sector made up of more than 56,000 firms in the United States, according to research institution IBISWorld.
 These services do not come cheap, with fees for even junior, noncertified coaches starting at $100 per hour, and leading-name consultants charging thousands of dollars hourly.

 Many entrepreneurs swear by their coach’s guidance, and studies quantify their value.
 A Manchester Consulting Group study of Fortune 100 executives found an ROI of nearly six times the money paid for coaching services.
-The International Coach Federation (ICF) found that individual clients reported a median ROI of 3.4 times their investment.
-Meryl Moritz of the ICF, an accrediting organization for professional coaches, says that a qualified business coach can make all the difference for an entrepreneur—if he or she is the right fit for the business owner and if that owner has the right expectations.
+The International Coach Federation (ICF), an accrediting organization for professional coaches, found that individual clients reported a median ROI of 3.4 times their investment.
+Meryl Moritz of the ICF says that a qualified business coach can make all the difference for an entrepreneur—if he or she is the right fit for the business owner and if that owner has the right expectations.